-Johnson excels at bringing to life a man who on the surface is an incredibly sleazy opportunist but who at the same time cares about his employees and the people with whom he surrounds himself.
+Johnson excels at bringing to life a man who, on the surface, is an incredibly sleazy opportunist but also cares about his employees and the people with whom he surrounds himself.
 Johnson plays Doug with great care, perhaps because he’s said that the character reminds him of his own father.
 And you could almost call Doug the Robin Hood of porn, based on him telling Joyce (Ophelia Lovibond), “I don’t steal…from people who don’t deserve it.”

-Meanwhile, on Joyce’s journey to sexual liberation: The raid forces Minx’s publication date up a month, thanks in part to Richie (Oscar Montoya) saving the film from their photoshoot.
-When all of Joyce’s contributors pull their articles upon hearing about the raid, though, Joyce must pivot to fill the now-empty space in her magazine.
+Meanwhile, on Joyce’s journey to sexual liberation: The raid forces Minx’s publication date up a month, thanks partly to Richie (Oscar Montoya) saving the film from their photoshoot.
+When all of Joyce’s contributors pull their articles upon hearing about the raid, Joyce must pivot to fill the now-empty space in her magazine.
 She hopes to do repurpose some old articles of her own – but Richie, Shelly (Lennon Parham), and Bambi’s (Jessica Lowe) attempts to read them prove futile, given the far-too-academic tone of Joyce’s writing.
-The trio come up with a solution: fun infographics, snappy headlines, and even a “match the penis to the model” game.
-[Can Screen Speck hire them? –John] Of course, Joyce feels these moves would cheapen the important work she’s trying to do with Minx.
+The trio comes up with a solution: fun infographics, snappy headlines, and even a “match the penis to the model” game.
+[Can Screen Speck hire them? –John] Joyce feels these moves would cheapen the important work she’s trying to do with Minx.

 And Joyce learns another lesson about compromise through her own interaction with Councilwoman Westbury.
-After praising Westbury for being an inspiration to working women and for becoming the first woman elected to the council, Joyce realizes that her values do not align with the Councilwoman’s – indeed, sometimes the success of women isn’t necessarily good for all women.
+After praising Westbury for inspiring working women and becoming the first woman elected to the council, Joyce realizes that her values do not align with the Councilwoman’s.
+Indeed, sometimes the success of women isn’t necessarily good for all women.
 The interaction makes Joyce change her mind about the new ideas for the magazine, and, according to Doug, the new layout is the best one yet.

 Things are sure to amp up for Joyce, Doug, and the rest of the Bottom Dollar team as Minx is released to the public –and I for one, can’t wait to see what else is in store.